project ref : 013

 An assortment of sites:

-1 Oak woodland with extensive walls and various indistinct features.
+1 oak woodland with extensive & substantial stone walls and various indistinct features.

 The oak woodland contains substantial stone walls and other indistinct stone features, completely smothered in a layer of moss.